wdd614/3DSRCNN-pytorch/README.md

 # 3DSRCNN-pytorch
-## How to make trainig dataset for?
+## How to make trainig dataset for 3D CT images?
 This part is coded by matlab.
 ## Where to find Training Data?
 The traing data is generated through 5 CT sets, summed up to  2000 single 2D images totally.
 So this is so big training data library.
 We generated 32.5G of data, it is inconvenient to upload to Github.